mondaycom/welcome-apps/apps/lifecycle-events/README.md

 ## Use Cases

-### Sync Processing Examples:
+### Sync Processing Examples

-- Simple data updates
-- Logging events
+Use sync when the work is fast, deterministic, and doesn't depend on external systems.

+- Validate and acknowledge the event (payload checks, auth checks, idempotency checks)
+- Small, local state updates (mark "deleted" or "duplicated", update a flag, store a reference)
+- Write an audit log or event record (lightweight insert for observability and debugging)
-- Cache invalidation
+- Cache invalidation or lightweight cache refresh (quick local cache updates)
-- Quick notifications
+- Lightweight in-app notifications (signal internally that something happened - avoid anything that requires retries or third-party delivery)

-### Async Processing Examples:
+### Async Processing Examples

+Use async when the work is slow, may fail or require retries, is rate-limited, or touches external systems.

 - External API integrations
-- File processing
+- File processing (generate, parse, upload, transform files)
-- Email sending
+- Email sending or external notifications (deliverability, retries, provider downtime)
-- Complex calculations
+- Complex calculations or enrichment (aggregation, ML or AI tagging, heavy compute)
-- Database migrations
+- Database migrations, backfills, or re-indexing (long-running batch operations)

+**Rule of thumb**: if it might take more than a moment or needs retries, handle it async.

 ## Error Handling